eduard-permyakov/permafrost-engine/README.md

 * Water rendering (including reflection, refraction, soft edge effects)
 * Programmatic synthesis of textures using the Image Quilting algorithm
 * Aperiodic tiling of the map plane using the Wang Tiling algorithm
-* Export/Import of game entites to/from ASCII files
 * Engine internals exposed to Python 2.7 for scripting
 * Embedded interactive Python console
 * Event system